aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-properties/currency-properties/_index.md

 ---

 ## **Overview**
 Microsoft Project lets users set which currency costs are shown in, in a project.
 They can define set the currency code, numbers after the decimal point and currency symbol so that costs show in an easy to read and intuitive way.
-Aspose.Tasks supports these features and provides a series of properties that help developers set and control currency properties.
+Aspose.Tasks for C++ supports these features and provides a series of properties that help developers set and control currency properties.
 This topic explains how to read currency properties, and how to set them.

 Aspose.Tasks provides properties exposed by the [Project](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.project) class, for managing currency properties: